 “All right!
 If He accuses us to be impure, then we will purify ourselves.
 I am going to make an even better pond than Krishna`s, and we are all going to bathe in it!”

 The gopis welcomed Radha`s idea and went to look for a spot to start digging a pond.
 They found a hole that Arishtasura had dug with his hoove nearby Krishna`s pond and started to dig there.
-They broke their bangles and used them as a digging tool.
-Soon after, they created a huge hollow.
+They broke their bangles and used them as a digging tools.
+Soon after, they created a vast hollow.

 “Now we have to take the pots to carry in them the water from Manasi Ganga (holy lake near the village) here.” – Radharani ordered her girlfriends.

 But Krishna was not happy to see His dearmost devotees work so hard.
 He ordered the holy rivers from His pond to expand and transfer their waters to Radharani`s pond.
 Holy rivers assumed their personified forms again and approached Srimati Radharani with folded palms.